 CULINARY PRACTICUM 1...will incorporate fundamental theories and techniques learned during the first semester in a restaurant setting.
 Safety, sanitation and cost control concepts are applied.
 Activities may include day, evening, and weekend requirements.
-CONDITION: 103161 or 103161Z Culinary Arts or 313161 or 313161Z Culinary Technical Diploma program requirements met and COREQUISITES: 10316102 Skill Development and 10316104 Intro to Baking and Pastry

 CUSTOMER SERVICE TECHNIQUES...assess participants' skills in customer relations, judgment and business development and provides training in connecting with customers, healing customer relationships, and dealing with customer needs.